ibm-cloud-docs/Registry/registry_security_enforce.md

 {:tip: .tip}
 {:download: .download}

-# Enforcing container image security (beta)
+# Enforcing container image security (Beta)
 {: #security_enforce}

-With IBM Container Image Security Enforcement (beta), you can verify your container images before you deploy them to your cluster in {{site.data.keyword.containerlong}}.
+With Container Image Security Enforcement (Beta), you can verify your container images before you deploy them to your cluster in {{site.data.keyword.containerlong}}.
 You can control where images are deployed from, enforce Vulnerability Advisor policies, and ensure that [content trust](registry_trusted_content.html) is properly applied to the image.
 If an image does not meet your policy requirements, the pod is not deployed to your cluster or updated.
 {:shortdesc}

-IBM Container Image Security Enforcement retrieves information about image content trust and vulnerabilities from {{site.data.keyword.registrylong}}.
+Container Image Security Enforcement retrieves information about image content trust and vulnerabilities from {{site.data.keyword.registrylong}}.
 You can choose to block or to allow  deployment of images that are stored in other registries, but you cannot use vulnerability or trust enforcement for these images.

 ## Installing Container Image Security Enforcement in your cluster